updated 29 June 2026

 and for a surprise…

-The hidden feature in this budget is that this change also applies to pre-CGT assets, those bought before 1985 which until now have never been subject to capital gains tax.
+One of the bigger surprises from budget night is that this change also applies to pre-CGT assets, those bought before 1985 which until now have never been subject to capital gains tax.

 Any gains on pre-CGT assets from 1 July 2027 are going to be taxed with a minimum tax of 30%.